reedrosenbluth/Fixed-Filter-Bank/README.md

 2. Install the Cmajor VSCode plugin https://marketplace.visualstudio.com/items?itemName=CmajorSoftware.cmajor-tools
 3. Open FFB.cmajor in VSCode
 4. Open the VSCode command pallette `cmd-shift-P` and run the command `Cmajor: Run Patch`
-5. You can switch between the custom GUI (spectrogram) and the generated GUI that has controls for filter bank panning and amplitude.

 ### Usage